-PRACTICE METRIC INSTRUCTIONS IMPLEMENTATION EXAMPLES ADDITIONAL TIPS Monitoring # monitoring programs Enter the number of monitoring programs established, underway or improved; briefly describe what is being monitored in the NOTES section Stewardship/volunteer monitoring program, academic monitoring of ongoing work Since the metric includes programs underway, if the project continues monitoring efforts, the starting value should be zero.
-Monitoring # sites being monitored Enter the number of streams/sites being monitored; briefly describe what is being monitored in NOTES section; include miles/acres/area covered by monitoring Integrated water quality monitoring sites, citizen monitoring sites, bird count/survey sites, run count sites Project Management Acres with transaction costs and project mgmt activities addressed Enter the number of acres for which conservation easements and acquisitions will be facilitated; for land protection project management activities, e.g. surveys, appraisal, environmental report Land put in easement/acquisition (with match or non-NFWF funding) for which project funds assisted in facilitation (legal fees, surveys, appraisals, reports) Okay to double count with acres of new access if protected land will also be open to the public (made possible by NFWF funds) Research Miles assessed Enter the number of stream, river, beach or shoreline miles assessed; briefly describe the assessment aim in the NOTES section Culvert assessments, stream connectivity assessments, shoreline erosion assessments, prioritization efforts Tool development for decision-making # tools used by decision-makers Enter the number of tools developed that are used by decision-makers; briefly describe the tool in the NOTES section Site prioritization analysis, engagement toolkit Should be new tools, not existing ones used for the project
+PLANNING, RESEARCH, MONITORING PRACTICE METRIC INSTRUCTIONS IMPLEMENTATION EXAMPLES ADDITIONAL TIPS Forest Management Planning # of acres covered by dynamic forest plans Enter the total acres for each dynamic forest plan (sum if several plans are created during a single planning exercise) Monitoring # monitoring programs Enter the number of monitoring programs established, underway or improved; briefly describe what is being monitored in the NOTES section.
+Stewardship/volunteer monitoring program, academic monitoring of ongoing work Since the metric includes programs underway, if the project continues monitoring efforts, the starting value should be zero.
+Monitoring # sites being monitored Enter the number of streams/sites being monitored; briefly describe what is being monitored in NOTES section; include miles/acres/area covered by monitoring.
+Integrated water quality monitoring sites, citizen monitoring sites, bird count/survey sites, run count sites Project Management Acres with transaction costs and project mgmt activities addressed Enter the number of acres for which conservation easements and acquisitions will be facilitated; for land protection project management activities, e.g. surveys, appraisal, environmental report.
+Land put in easement/acquisition (with match or non-NFWF funding) for which project funds assisted in facilitation (legal fees, surveys, appraisals, reports) Okay to double count with acres of new access if protected land will also be open to the public (made possible by NFWF funds) Research Miles assessed Enter the number of stream, river, beach or shoreline miles assessed; briefly describe the assessment aim in the NOTES section.
+Culvert assessments, stream connectivity assessments, shoreline erosion assessments, prioritization efforts Restoration planning/design/permitting Acres restored Enter the number of acres for which planning, design, or permitting activities are being conducted under this project.
+Tool development for decision-making # tools used by decision-makers Enter the number of tools developed that are used by decision-makers; briefly describe the tool in the NOTES section.
+Site prioritization analysis, engagement toolkit Should be new tools, not existing ones used for the project